craft-snippets/Craft-image-toolbox/docs/docs/Settings.md

 * `useImagerForSvg` - if imager should be used also for SVG images.
 Default: `false`.
 * `placeholderUrl` - URL of placeholder image. `{width}` and `{height}` in URL will be replaced with width and height of placeholder.
 If this settings is empty, SVG placeholder will be used.
 * `transformLayouts` - pre-defined transform settings.
 Read more in "Transform layouts" section of documentation.
+* `useWidthHeightAttributes` - if width and height attributes should be added to source (and fallback img) elements.
+Default: `false`.